Bangladesh begins two days of mourning

 “The guests were all lying on the ground under the chairs and tables,” Reza told Boishakhi TV.
 And we (the employees) escaped in whichever safe way we could.
 Some went to the roof, others went to other safe spots.”

-Shortly after, Reza said, the attackers started throwing explosives
+Shortly after, Reza said, the attackers started throwing explosives, one after another.

 “We thought it wasn’t safe anymore and jumped from the roof,” he said.

-Four terrorists were killed and one was captured alive, police said.
+Six terrorists were killed and one was captured alive, Bangladeshi Prime Minister Sheikh Hasina said Saturday.

 Police had originally identified Saiful Islam Chowkidar as another slain attacker, but owners of Holey Artisan bakery said he was actually a cook at the restaurant.